 NRF advocates for a fair pay ratio

-NRF conducted research that shows the SEC methodology is seriously flawed.
+NRF research found the SEC methodology is seriously flawed.
 Failing to adjust for the large number of part-time and seasonal workers inflates retail’s ratios by an estimated 31 percent over typical employers.
 NRF bases this figure on calculations across the industry comparing median earnings of all retail employees with a more realistic comparison that factors out part-time workers.

 The SEC rules distort the true picture of retail jobs and retail pay and reveal significant flaws and gaps in government data on the industry.

 - Part-time workers are critical to the retail business model.
-Consumer demand shifts daily, weekly and seasonally, which makes it almost impossible for retailers to serve their customers with a workforce made up solely of full-time employees.
+Consumer demand shifts daily, weekly and seasonally, making it almost impossible for retailers to serve customers only full-time employees.

-- Overall, about 30 percent of retail workers are classified as part-time.
-Retail employs 18 percent of all part-time workers in the United States and 23 percent of working teenagers — the most common type of part-time worker.
+- About 30 percent of retail workers are part-time.
+Retail employs 18 percent of all U.S. part-time workers and 23 percent of working teenagers – the most common type of part-time worker.

-- Part-time employment offers a flexible choice to millions of Americans across the country and the opportunity to make money and build skills.
-Most part-time employees (75 percent) are part-time by choice; they may be in school, have another full-time job or be a primary caregiver.
+- Part-time employment offers a flexible choice to millions of Americans and the opportunity to make money and build skills.
+Most part-time employees (75 percent) are part-time by choice.
+They may be in school, have another full-time job or be a primary caregiver.

-- Part-time wages are also not equivalent to full-time wages due to differences in experience and skill.
+- Part-time wages are not equivalent to full-time wages due to differences in experience and skill.